Moment

 How We Tested:

 The Moment team is full of film photography buffs; we geek over which cameras to use, the difference in film stocks for specific environments, and which vintage strap from Grandpa’s closet will look best with our medium formats.
-When we heard that our team received a personal brand contact for Kodak, Fujifilm, etc. — we grew evermore stoked to be a part of the Moment team to launch our Film Store.
 Our supply coordinator sent the film photographers some stocks to test out throughout the weekend for launch assets.
-I gathered some thoughts and opinions from the team for this article and my personal testament to each film roll (I’ve used all of these myself and can’t choose which is my favorite!).
-My words may reign true, but our teams’ example pictures are a testament to what each of these stocks is capable of.
+I gathered some thoughts and opinions from the team for this article and my testament to each film roll (I’ve used all of these myself for my portfolio work and frankly can't use any other brand at this point).
+Kodak is the darn best.

 An image without an alt, whoops